 Baking soda is an odor-absorbing superhero, and it’s versatile too.
 You can use it to stop the smell of food from spreading to the entire dorm.

-3. Use a plug-in air purifier
+3. Use a plug-in air freshener or Oil Diffuser

-This device is superb at getting rid of smoke-related odors, including viruses, mold, and even bacteria.
+These devices are superb at getting rid of smoke-related odors, including viruses, mold, and even bacteria.

 Benefits of Using An Air Fryer in College Dorms

-1. Let you consume healthy meals
+1. Give you more healthy options

 2. Low maintenance and ease of use